michihodges/webpack-basics/README.md

 ```

 ## Configure HTML Webpack Plugin:
-`require()` the plugin with the other dependencies required at the top of the webpack config:
+`require()` the plugin with the other dependencies required at the top of the config file:
 ```
 const htmlWebpackPlugin = require("html-webpack-plugin")
 ```